microscope-cockpit/cockpit/doc/config.rst

   where ``c x0 y0 radius`` defines a circle centred on ``x0, y0`` and
   ``r x0 y0 width height`` defines a rectangle centred on ``x0, y0``.

+min-delta-to-display

+  The macro stage window displays arrows when a stage is moving.
+For stages operating in closed-loop mode which are constantly correcting their position this can be distracting.
+This value sets the min change of position to be displayed as movement.
+Defaults to 0.01.

 ..
 TODO:: These options for the stage section are historical and a
           fudge.
 They need to be changed and may be removed in the